mayagel/wet1/README.md

 2. employee.cpp/.h - hold the object of one employee, will comtain the right fileds thats in almog IPAD and some function we will need to use if needed
 3. company.cpp/.h - very similar to above
 4. library.h - we got it from the Segel, dont touch this file is for th function we should use in the main file
+5. library.cpp - implementation of the method that we should create
+6. DS.cpp - the whole DS that contains all the avl and data.
 5. main.cpp - import all the above files and create obects and avltrees and with those Datas execute the function we need to do.